UTS-eResearch/datacrate/spec/0.1/data_crate_specification_v0.1.md

 # DataCrate Specification version pre 0.1

 This is a draft work in progress, any and all details of this spec could change, including its very existence.

 The samples and examples here have not been verified.

-While this file is still on the develop branch on Githhub it will change frequently.
+While this file is still on the develop branch on Github it will change frequently.